goldenneilm/plan-a-trip/README.md

 # plan-a-trip
+A technical writing sample.
-How to use free APIs to help plan a trip.
+"How to use free APIs to help plan a trip."